JaanviG/Image-to-pencil-Sketch-Python-CV2-/README.md

 # Steps:
 1) Convert the color image to grayscale.

-2) Invert the grayscale image to get a negative(invert image).
+2) Invert the grayscale image to get a negative (invert image).

-3) Apply a Gaussian blur() to the negative from previous step.
+3) Apply a GaussianBlur() to the negative from previous step.

-4) Finally by using divide get the sketch image from the smoothen Image.
+4) Finally, by using divide get the sketch image from the smoothen Image.